douden/graph_test/book/pages/probability_density_function.md

 ## Intuition

-Lorem Ipsum dolor sit amet.
+The element below illustrates a range of different pdfs.
+Observe that not all pdfs have the same support (*support*: range of input values which yield non-zero output).
+For instance, pdfs like the Gaussian pdf or the Laplace pdf have infinite support $p(\-infty < x < \infty) > 0$, whereas the beta pdf is only defined between zero and one.

 <div style="float: right; width: 100%; margin: 10px; border: 1px solid #ccc; border-radius: 8px; box-shadow: 2px 2px 10px rgba(0, 0, 0, 0.1);">
-    <iframe src="https://maxramgraber.github.io/MASTER/main/_static/elements/random_variable.html" style="width: 100%; aspect-ratio: 2 / 1; border: none; border-radius: 8px;"></iframe>
+    <iframe src="https://maxramgraber.github.io/MASTER/main/_static/elements/probability_density_function.html" style="width: 100%; aspect-ratio: 2 / 1; border: none; border-radius: 8px;"></iframe>
     <div style="text-align: justify; padding: 5px; font-size: 14px; font-family: Arial, sans-serif; color: #555;">
-        <strong>Interactive element.</strong> Drag the grey circle on the left side to adjust the height of the tree.
-Observe how the random variable tree height and the associated height bracket in the probability distribution change.
+        <strong>Interactive element.</strong> Select a pdf from the dropdown menu, then adjust the sliders of its parameters to see how they affect its shape.
     </div>
 </div>